 Everyone brings something unique to the table, Roberts said.
-She highlighted that the attack is well operated with Hennesy Evans and Megan Walaitis.
-Between Sydney Skalstad and Walaitis, the two combined for 40 goals last season.
+She highlighted that the attack is well operated with Hennessey Evans and Megan Walaitis.
+Between Skalstad and Walaitis, the two combined for 40 goals last season.

 Defensively, Roberts had two caused turnovers and had eight ground balls last season.